2019 ICC World Cup Teams

 According to previous World Cup editions, teams are expected to announce a 30-man probables squad a couple of months in advance and then select their final 15 from these 30 going into the World Cup.
 What this means is that around the 10 squads will be announced around March-April 2019.
 Interesting to note here that given the tournament will be slightly longer for all teams involved, there could be a chance that the ICC might allow squads to be 16-man strong.

 What we can do here is to give you a probable set of players each of these 10 teams could go into the World Cup with.
-Please remember this is more than 12 months from the start of the 2019 World Cup, which means each of the 10 squads could see chunk of changes before the actual start of the competition.
+Please remember this is more than six months from the start of the 2019 World Cup, which means each of the 10 squads could see a chunk of changes before the actual start of the competition.

 Sarfaraz Ahmed will lead the Pakistan squad for the 2019 World Cup while India’s squad for the tournament can be expected to be led by Virat Kohli.
 The Sri Lanka squad hasn’t got too much clarity given how often their captains have changed while Shakib al Hasan will hope the Bangladesh squad is well-captained.

-The teams of qualifiers Afghanistan and West Indies shouldn’t have an issue in naming Asghar Stanikzai and Jason Holder respectively as their skippers while England will take Eoin Morgan as the captain of their squad for their home World Cup.
+The teams of qualifiers Afghanistan and West Indies shouldn’t have an issue in naming Asghar Stanikzai and Jason Holder respectively as their skippers while hosts England will take Eoin Morgan as the captain of their squad for their home World Cup.